 The Framingham authors concluded that, while the disease traits in MetS can exist independently of the metabolic syndrome, many of them are the result of obesity and would be nonexistent without it.
 Furthermore, suitable amounts of the right diet, especially a high-fiber diet emphasizing fruits, grains, nuts, and vegetables, would prevent the syndrome in most individuals.
-Might it not even render it essentially obsolete?6
+Might it not even render it essentially obsolete?4

 Ideally, for optimal health your triglycerides should be below 100.
 The level at which total cholesterol is considered normal has been dropping for years.
 First, it was 240 then—oops!—it was 220, 200, and then 180.
 So… average is not normal!
 Two hundred is too high.

 Above 60 is ideal for HDL (“good cholesterol”).
-While HDL is considered protective against atherosclerosis, HDL itself can become oxidized from smoking, a deficient diet, or a pro-inflammatory condition such as obesity, pre-diabetes, and diabetes.
-When HDL becomes oxidized, it becomes dysfunctional and cannot remove cholesterol from arteries.7 In other words, a person’s diet and medical history should be carefully evaluated even when the numbers are within normal levels.
-One caveat here: No vitamin pill can replace the thousands of anti-oxidants and anti-inflammatory compounds found in plant foods!
+While HDL is considered protective against atherosclerosis, HDL itself can become oxidized from smoking, a deficient diet, or a pro-inflammatory condition such as obesity, prediabetes, and diabetes.
+When HDL becomes oxidized, it becomes dysfunctional and cannot remove cholesterol from the arteries.5 In other words, a person’s diet and medical history should be carefully evaluated even when the numbers are within normal levels.
+One caveat here: No vitamin pill can replace the thousands of antioxidants and anti-inflammatory compounds found in plant foods!

 High Blood Pressure

 Though high blood pressure is not always a pillar of metabolic syndrome, it is still significantly dangerous.
 Again, what was considered “normal” 10 years ago is no longer normal.
 If your systolic (top) number reads 120 to 129 or if the diastolic (lower) number is less than 80 your blood pressure is elevated.
 The first stage of hypertension is any systolic reading between 130 – 139 and diastolic reading between 80 – 89.